Flix-29/BesserTanken/README.md

 ## Get the cheapest gas prices in your area.

-This app uses the data from the Api [Kraftstoffbilliger](https://kraftstoffbilliger.de/mts-k_api) to get the cheapest gas prices.
+This app uses the data from the [Kraftstoffbilliger-Api](https://kraftstoffbilliger.de/mts-k_api) to get the cheapest gas prices.
 To convert the plz and places to coordinates the app uses the [OpenDataSoft-Api](https://public.opendatasoft.com/explore/dataset/georef-germany-postleitzahl/table/).